 Fred Hollows PhD funding for Prevention of Blindness at the International Centre for Eye Health

 The Fred Hollows Foundation has started an exciting new endeavour to sponsor a PhD funding for the Prevention of Blindness at the International Centre for Eye Health, within the London School of Hygiene & Tropical Medicine.
 This scholarship aims to provide training and aid in building of skills for future leaders in the field of prevention of blindness.
 A further aim is to facilitate important research advances that will help facilitate the control of blindness.
 This will be a three year project, focusing on research issues of key importance to assess the impact of blindness and to implement programmes for the prevention of blindness in a cost-effective and equitable manner.
 Nationals of low and middle income countries are eligible for the opportunity , and the fieldwork should be conducted in that setting.

-The support will include tuition fees plus stipend.
+The Scholarship will include tuition fees plus stipend.

 Applicants for this scholarship must:

 - Hold a 1st or 2.1 university degree (or equivalent)

 - Hold a Masters degree in Community Eye Health, Epidemiology, Public Health, Health Economics or a relevant field (or equivalent)

 - Be a national of a low or middle income country

 - Have experience in designing and conducting research in health in a low-income country